bpdev97/CS450-MPX/UserManual.md

 Commands
 ---------
-Currently there are fourteen commands including the help command that can be executed in this operating system.
+Currently there are nineteen commands including the help command that can be executed in this operating system.

 1. help
 2. shutdown